 Among modern languages, good (not patchy) reading competence in German remains vital and should ideally be in place at the time of application for the DPhil (or can be acquired during the MSt year).
 French, Spanish or Italian may in the event also prove necessary, although it is sometimes possible to acquire adequate competence during the MSt or DPhil.
 I recommend to all my students a stint (e.g. an intensive summer language course plus at least one semester of research and courses) in Germany in their second year of research to deepen their facility in German; this almost invariably proves a major boost to their project and guarantees an invaluable skill for any future academic career.

-This varies according to circumstances (incl. projected DPhil completions, sabbatical leave, other responsibilities, etc.).
-I typically accept one new DPhil student per year; occasionally two.
-Other colleagues follow different patterns.
+Admissions can vary significantly according to circumstances (incl. projected DPhil completions, supervisors' sabbatical leave, major administrative responsibilities, etc.).
+I typically accept one or two new DPhil students per year; other colleagues follow different patterns.